techdivision/import-docs/pages/02.getting-started/03.configuration/06.validation/default.38.md

 }
 ```

+!!!!
+So, if you face a problem with a validator or you don't need it, because your file doesn't contain the column, simply remove the corresponding callback from your overriding snippet.

 #### Regex Validator

 The regex validator, used to validate the SKU uses a regular expression to validate the value of the corresponding column.
 For the SKU, the regular expression simply results in `/.+/` what allows any character with at least one char.
 So if you want to allow digitals only, you can change the regular expression in the `params/custom-validations` array from `/.+/` to `/\+d/`.
 Our recommendation for a regex builder is https://regex101.com/ which will help you a lot to find the right expression for your needs.